 A Great Place to Live, Work, Study, and Play

 Mission of the CVCA

-The Charles Village Civic Association (CVCA) works to preserve, improve, and promote quality of life in the greater Charles Village community.
+The Charles Village Civic Association (CVCA) works to preserve, enhance, and promote quality of life in the greater Charles Village community.

 About Charles Village

 Charles Village is a vibrant, walkable neighborhood in north-central Baltimore.
 Painted Lady home fronts are a well-known and charming characteristic of the neighborhood.
 Beginning in the 1890s, Charles Village was developed as Baltimore’s first garden suburb with front yards, handsome brick rowhouses with flat facades or porch fronts, and apartment buildings.
 Charles Village/Abell were added to the National Register of Historic Places in 1983.

 Charles Village is home to such institutions as the Baltimore Museum of Art, Johns Hopkins University, and MedStar Union Memorial Hospital.